Mayne Pharma Erythromycin (Erythromycin)

 Driving and Operating Machinery

-Be careful before you drive or use any machines or tools until you know how Mayne Pharma Erythromycin affects you.
-This medicine generally does not cause problems with driving ability, but may cause dizziness in some people.
+Be careful before driving or using machines until you know how this medicine affects you.
+While it generally doesn’t cause problems with driving ability, it may cause dizziness in some people.
 If dizziness occurs, do not drive, operate machinery, or do anything that could be dangerous.

 Storage

-Keep capsules in the original pack until time to take them.
-Store in a cool, dry place where temperature stays below 25°C. Do not store in bathroom, near sink, in car, or on windowsills.
-Keep where children cannot reach – a locked cupboard at least one-and-a-half metres above ground is recommended.
-If your doctor tells you to stop or the expiry date has passed, take leftover medicine to any pharmacy for safe disposal.
+Keep capsules in their original pack until it’s time to take them.
+Store in a cool, dry place where temperature stays below 25°C. Keep away from moisture, heat, and sunlight – don’t store in bathrooms, near sinks, in cars, or on windowsills.
+Keep out of reach of children in a locked cupboard at least 1.5 meters above ground.

 Overdose Information

-If you think you have taken too many capsules, seek urgent medical attention immediately.
-Phone the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if there are no signs of discomfort.
-Overdose symptoms may include feeling sick, vomiting, diarrhoea, hearing problems, or other serious effects.
+If you think you’ve taken too many capsules, seek urgent medical attention immediately.
+Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital emergency department, even if you feel fine.
+Overdose symptoms may include nausea, vomiting, diarrhea, hearing problems, and other serious effects.

 Frequently Asked Questions

-You should see improvement in your symptoms within a few days.
-However, it’s important to complete the full course of treatment (usually 1-2 weeks) even if you feel better, to ensure the infection is completely cleared.
+You should see improvement in your symptoms within a few days of starting treatment.
+However, it’s important to complete the full course prescribed by your doctor, even if you feel better, to ensure the infection is completely cleared.

 No, you should take this medicine on an empty stomach – either one hour before food or two hours after food.
-Food can interfere with the absorption of this medicine.
+Food can interfere with the absorption of this medicine and make it less effective.

-Do not stop taking your medicine or lower the dosage because you are feeling better, unless advised by your doctor.
-If you don’t complete the full course, the bacteria causing your infection may not be completely killed and your infection may not clear completely or may return.
+Don’t stop taking your medicine or reduce the dose just because you’re feeling better, unless your doctor tells you to.
+If you don’t complete the full course, the bacteria causing your infection may not be completely killed and your infection may return or not clear completely.

 You should tell your doctor if you drink alcohol.
-While not specifically prohibited, it’s important to discuss alcohol consumption with your healthcare provider.
+While not specifically prohibited, it’s important to discuss alcohol consumption with your healthcare provider while taking this medication.

 Important Disclaimer